Grid Obstacle Representation of Graphs: Introduction

 \section{Introduction}

 In 2010, Alpert et al.~\cite{AlpertKL10} introduced the concept of \emph{obstacle representation} of a graph which is closely related to visibility graphs~\cite{Ghosh-visbook,GhoshG-acmreview-13,Goodman-handbook}.
-Their attempt was to represent every graph $G=(V,E)$, $\size{V}=n, \size{E}=m$, in the Euclidean plane with a point set $P=V$ and a set $\mathcal O$ of polygonal obstacles such that for every edge $pq\in E$, $p$ and $q$ are visible in the Euclidean plane and every non-edge (a non-edge is a pair of vertices $p,q \in V$ with $pq \not\in E$) is blocked by some obstacle $o\in {\mathcal O}$.
+Their attempt was to represent every graph $G=(V,E)$, $\size{V}=n, \size{E}=m$, in the Euclidean plane with a point set $P=V$ and a set $\mathcal O$ of polygonal obstacles such that for every edge $pq\in E$, $p$ and $q$ are visible in the Euclidean plane and every non-edge (a non-edge is a pair of vertices $p,q \in V$ with $pq \not\in E$) is blocked by some obstacle $o\in {\mathcal O}$ or points in $P$.
 The smallest number of obstacles needed to represent a graph $G$ is called the \emph{obstacle number} of $G$ and is denoted by $obs(G)$.
 Clearly, $obs(G) \leq n(n-1)/2$.

 Starting with the work of Alpert et al.~\cite{AlpertKL10}, there have been several studies \cite{Balko2015,DujmovicM15,FulekSS11,JohnsonS11,JohnsonS14,MukkamalaPP12,MukkamalaPS-largeobs-10,PachS11,Sarioz11} on existential and optimization related questions on obstacle number.
 In \cite{AlpertKL10}, Alpert et al.~identified some families of graphs having obstacle number $1$ and constructed graphs with obstacle number $\Omega(\sqrt{\log n})$.
-Dujmovic et al.~\cite{DujmovicM15} proved a lower bound of $\Omega(n/ (\log \log n)^2)$ on obstacle number.
+Pach et al.~\cite{PachS11} showed the existence of graphs with arbitrarily large obstacle number using extremal graph theory.
+Dujmovi\'c et al.~\cite{DujmovicM15} proved a lower bound of $\Omega(n/ (\log \log n)^2)$ on the obstacle number.
 Balko et al.~\cite{Balko2015} showed that the obstacle number for general graphs is $O(n\log n)$ and for graphs with bounded chromatic number it is $O(n)$.
-Pach et al.~\cite{PachS11} showed the existence of graphs with arbitrarily large obstacle number using extremal graph theory.